Nasi Goreng

 Add the rice, and the sauce mixture to the wok and very carefully mix through so you don’t break the rice grains up.
 Reheat gently, turning the rice carefully.

-Put a lid on and leave to one side whilst you cook your egg.
+When everything is steaming hot, put a lid on and leave to one side whilst you cook your egg.

 Put 1 tbsp of oil into a frying pan and heat on medium high.
 Break your eggs into the pan and cook so that the bottom is crispy and lacy, about 2 minutes then put on a lid and cook for a further minutes or too, you want the top to be softly set.